Hoverwork BHT130

+The reference to “BHT” in the name of the class stands for British Hovercraft Technologies.

+Development

+The BHT130 series was designed to replace the British Hovercraft Corporation AP1-88 series craft in operation at the time by Hoverwork's sister company; Hovertravel.
+The class was designed to be quieter, smoother and provide a larger capacity.

+Design

+The BHT130 is a medium-sized hovercraft design, which was designed to follow many of the design principles set by its predecessor craft; the AP1-88.
+These were a central elevated cockpit, bilateral bow thrusters, ducted rear propellers and diesel engine power.

 As a civil passenger hovercraft it seats up to 130 passengers, hence the numerics in its name, the first welded aluminium hull (fabricated by Aluminium Ship Builders, Fishbourne, Isle of Wight) arrived at Hoverwork's St Helens works in August 2005.

-“BHT” stands for British Hovercraft Technologies.
+Operational history

 The first of its kind, named the Solent Express entered cross-Solent service on 14 June 2007; also, in the July of the same year, it was put on trial at a new passenger service between Kirkcaldy and Portobello across the Firth of Forth in Scotland.
 It remained in service on the Solent until 2011 when it was sold to Griffon Hoverwork Ltd and laid up pending sale.